lebpac/lebpac.github.io/fundraising.md

 Make a donation today to help enhance your child's school experience.
 Your direct donation funds much needed programs and resources, including:

+* Technology resources (tablets/laptops/smart boards)
+* Sports equipment, fitness programs
 * Arts and cultural programs (author visits/performances)
-* Sports equipment, fitness programs
 * Science workshops
-* Technology resources (tablets/laptops/smartboards)
 * Supplementing classroom learning resources (like books and supplies)
 * Grade specific events and programs

 Your generosity directly impacts our students, teachers, and community.
 No amount is too small—every dollar makes a difference!

----

 ## Other ways to support the PAC